otrv4/otrv4/otrv4.md

 A curve point `(x,y)`, with coordinates in the range `0 <= x,y < p`, is
 encoded as follows:

-1. Encode the y-coordinate as little-endian array of 57 bytes.
+1. Encode the y-coordinate as a little-endian array of 57 bytes.
 The final byte is always zero.
 2. Copy the least significant bit of the x-coordinate to the most significant bit of the final byte.
-This is 1 if the x-coordinate is negative or 0 if not.
+This is 1 if the x-coordinate is negative or 0 if it is not.

-It is decoded as follows:
+A curve point is decoded as follows:

-1. Interpret last bit of byte 57 as the least significant bit of the x coordinate.
+1. Interpret last bit of byte 57 as the least significant bit of the x-coordinate.
    Denote this value `x_0`.
 The y-coordinate is recovered simply by clearing this bit.
 If the resulting value is `>= p`, decoding fails.
 2. To recover the x-coordinate, the curve equation implies